Weight Loss Freedom: Losing while Losing…

-The perfect dieting storm has reared its ugly head during this 28-day-challenge.
+The perfect dieting storm has reared its ugly head.

 I haven’t lost another pound since the original 11 I lost when I started.
 But I haven’t gained.
 I have lost inches and most importantly, I am free from the belief that there is any failing in my faith walk that changes the feelings that Jesus has for me.
 I am not losing.